hehaowen00/kanban-app/frontend/README.md

 - onBlur is executed before onClick

-- onMouseDown is exected before onBlur
+- onMouseDown is executed before onBlur

 - muted colors for interactive elements